Kory Mae Boarded

 ~

-Thank you for reading my stories.
-Would love if you'd leave me a comment, tell me what you thought, let me know you stopped in.
+Thank you for stopping by.
+Would love if you'd leave me a comment, tell me what you thought of my short stories, let me know you stopped in.

 If you're interested in my writing, visit my webpage: rmacwheeler.blogspot.com